mprov-ng/mprov_control_center/README.md

 ![Latest Version](https://img.shields.io/github/v/tag/mprov-ng/mprov_control_center?style=plastic)
 ![License](https://img.shields.io/github/license/mprov-ng/mprov_control_center?style=plastic)

-The heart of the mProv management suite, the mProv Control Center (mPCC) is the brains behind everything that mProv manages.
-It's what runs the web interface, for ease of use.
-It runs a REST CRUD API for interfaces to the database and remotely doing stuff.
-It manages authentication, jobs to the mprov_jobservers, and serves as a endpoint for serving up files needed for PXE booting and running scripts on nodes post boot.
+The mProv Control Center (mPCC) is the heart of everything that mProv manages.
+It is the brains that runs everything through a web interface, thusly allowing for ease of use. mProv runs a REST/CRUD API for interfacing to the database and allowing remote access.

+The mPCC performs a wide range of jobs, permissions, and maintenance:
+- Authentication
+- Networking
+- Issuing jobs to the mprov_jobservers
+- An endpoint for serving files to nodes that require PXE booting
+- Running scripts to nodes post boot

-The mPCC is based off of django 3.2.
-You will need to run a python web app server to run the django code.
-The installation proceedure below will walk you through most of that, installing Apache with `python38-mod_wsgi`.
-This version of the mPCC requires python-3.8 or greater, but hasn't been tested yet with versions greater than 3.9.
+The mPCC is based off of Django 3.2.
+You will need to run a Python web app server to then run the Django code.
+The installation proceedure found below will walk you through most of the necessary steps, including installing Apache with `python38-mod_wsgi`.
+This version of mPCC requires Python-3.8 or higher, however we are still testing with versions 3.9 and higher.

 ## Requirements
 - The mPCC requires python 3.8 and above.
 - At this time, mPCC also requires to be run in a RHEL derivative (i.e. Rocky Linux 8)
-- A system running with at least the Minimal Install
+- A system running with at least the minimum hardware requirements (this can be found under #X)
-- If you are using a database server, you will need the database running with the user and database already configured for access.
+- If you are using a database server, you will need the database running with the user(s) and database already configured for access.
-- SELinux should also be disabled or permissive.
-Enforcing SELinux currently causes issues.
+- SELinux should also be disabled or permissive (Enforcing SELinux currently causes issues)

 # Installation
 This installation proceedure assumes that you have a system with at least the "Minimal Install" packages installed.
 You can have more than that, but the installer assumes it will have to handle most of the dependancy installaion.